mara-alves/LEIC-A-IST/PO/README.md

 #### To register a book
 `BOOK|id|title|author|isbn|id-supplier|price|critical-value|stock`

-In the import file, all suppliers and clients must be registered before products!
+</p>In the import file, all suppliers and clients must be registered before products!